Dravidar Kazhagam

-Dravidar Kazhagam is a social movement founded by E. V. Ramasami, also called Thanthai Periyar.
-Its original goals were to eradicate the ills of the existing caste system including untouchability and on a grander scale to obtain a "Dravida Nadu" (Dravidian nation) from the Madras Presidency.
-Dravidar Kazhagam would in turn give birth to many other political parties including Dravida Munnetra Kazhagam and later the All India Anna Dravida Munnetra Kazhagam.
+Dravidar Kazhagam is a social movement founded by Periyar.
+Its original goals were to eradicate the ills of the existing caste and class system including untouchability and on a grander scale to obtain a "Dravida Nadu" (Dravidian Nation) from the Madras Presidency.
+Dravidar Kazhagam would in turn give birth to many other political parties, including Dravida Munnetra Kazhagam and later the All India Anna Dravida Munnetra Kazhagam.

 History

-Founded by Periyar E. V. Ramasamy, the roots of the Dravidar Kazhagam lie in the Self-Respect Movement and Justice Party.
+Founded by Periyar, the roots of the Dravidar Kazhagam lie in the Self-Respect Movement and Justice Party.
 Periyar formed the Self-Respect Movement in 1925, breaking in the process from the Indian National Congress party, of which he had been a member until then.
-The Justice Party, formed in 1917, also claimed to promote similar interests.
+The Justice Party, formed in 1916, also claimed to promote similar interests.
 The two entities merged in 1938 under Periyar's leadership.
 The name was changed to Dravidar Kazhagam in 1944.

 Ideology

-Being completely opposed to Brahminical social, political and ritual dominance of southern India, the primary purpose of the Dravida Kazhagam was to secure the complete independence of a Dravidian Republic (Dravida Nadu).
-The party at its inception retained similar values to the Justice Party which had the views of a traditional type of balance signifying the idea of equality.
+Being completely opposed to the Brahminical social, political and ritual dominance of southern India, the primary purpose of the Dravida Kazhagam was to secure the complete independence of a Dravidian Republic (Dravida Nadu).
+The party at its inception retained similar values to the Justice Party, which had the views of a traditional type of balance signifying the idea of equality.
 Being heavily influenced by Periyar's Self-Respect Movement, it also adopted many of its goals and objectives.
-A few of these similarities were to eliminate the caste, class, and creed divide amongst people to foster a balanced society, working towards the elimination of inequality and ensuring that men and women have equal opportunities towards all aspects of life, and pushing for the eradication of superstitious beliefs based on religion.
+A few of these similarities were eliminating the caste, class, and creed divide amongst people to foster a balanced society, working towards the elimination of inequality and ensuring that men and women have equal opportunities towards all aspects of life, and pushing for the eradication of superstitious beliefs based on religion.